A childhood toy as a talisman

 Friend and fellow author Valerie Biel runs a fun series on her blog called Strange But True, in which she asks authors to share the ways their research has taught them something new, encouraged a new hobby, or inspired them to travel.

 I wrote how my need for a character to have a quiet, introspective moment led to her pulling out of her pocket a spinning top.
-As the typed words escaped my fingertips, I was surprised at the triggered memory.
+As the words escaped my fingertips and became type, I was surprised by the triggered memory.
 I loved loved loved spinning tops as a kid.
 The toy’s hypnotic spin was the perfect way to slow this character down, if only for a moment.

 To celebrate the completion of the final manuscript, I bought a spinning top, the first I’ve ever bought, I think.
 It’s the red, white, and black one in the photo above.
-It that turns pink and purple when spinning, which is just wild.
-That flat blue baby sitting next to it is my childhood top, from my earliest memories.
-Now, as an ode to the simple joys in life, I think I’ll start a small but meaningful collection.
+It turns pink and purple when spinning, which is just wild.
+That flat blue one sitting next to it is from my childhood and earliest memories.
+Now, as an ode to the simple joys in life, I think I’ll start a small but meaningful spinners collection.
 Feel free to send tops my way. 🙂

 Enjoy!